zarfld/AES3-2009/README.md

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE.md).
+This project is licensed under the [MIT License](LICENSE).

+**Copyright (c) 2025 AES3-2009 Project Contributors**

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, subject to including the license and copyright notice.

+**THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.** See [LICENSE](LICENSE) for full terms.

+### Important Legal Notices

-**Note**: This implementation is based on understanding of the AES3-2009 specification.
+1. **AES3-2009 Specification**: This implementation is based on understanding of the AES3-2009 specification.
 The AES3-2009 standard itself is copyrighted by the Audio Engineering Society (AES).
 Users must obtain the official specification from AES for authoritative requirements.

+2. **No Warranty**: This is Alpha software with known limitations.
+See the [Alpha Software Notice](#-alpha-software-notice) above for details.

+3. **Liability**: Contributors and maintainers accept NO LIABILITY for any damages arising from use of this software.
+Use at your own risk, especially during Alpha phase.

+4. **Fitness for Purpose**: This Alpha release is NOT warranted for production use.
+See [Known Limitations](#-known-limitations) for validation gaps.

 ## � Documentation